seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 ## **DataUtilities Test Suite**

-Our mutation score from lab 3 was 89%, so that means that we already have a really good mutation score, which may be hard to further improve!
+Our mutation score from lab 3 was 89%, so that means that we already have a really good mutation score, which made it really hard to further improve!
 The first thing we did as a group was look at each PIT Mutations, and which bugs survived.
 This helped us identify which methods had more surviving mutations or had less surviving mutations.
-Through looking them, we saw that there was **`4`** main methods that had a lot of mutations, these were:
+Through looking them, we saw that there was 3 main methods that had a lot of mutations, these were:

 - equal(double[][] a, double[][] b)
 - calculateRowTotal(Values2D data, int row)
 - createNumberArray(double[] data)

 But we quickly ran into a problem in the testing as many of the surviving mutationing were equivalent mutants, such that we were not able to test to many of these.
 For example, as mentioned above, one equivalent mutant that I noticed a lot was “substituting 1 with -1” where they want to test substituting 1 with -1.
 But In the case of `return (b == null);`, the mutation simply substitutes 1 with -1, which changes the condition to `return (b == -1);`.
 However, this mutated condition doesn't make logical sense in the context of checking for null.
 Which proves that not all mutants are testable.
 After writing and waiting a very long time for PiTest to run, we were able to increase our DataUtilities class from 89% mutant coverage to 91% mutant coverage!
+We weren’t able to increase mutant coverage to the full 10% due to the amount of equivalent mutants.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 We use mutation testing to evaluate the quality and effectiveness of software test suites.
 It involves introducing small changes (mutations) to the source code and running the test suite against these mutated versions to determine if the tests detect the changes.
-Advantages and disadvantages of mutation testing:
+Advantages and disadvantages of mutation testing are as follows:

 - **Advantages**
-    - Effectiveness Evaluation: Mutation testing provides a comprehensive assessment of the quality of the test suite by measuring its ability to detect faults in the code.
+    - Effectiveness: Mutation testing provides a comprehensive assessment of the quality of the test suite by measuring its ability to detect faults in the code.
 Where a high mutation score indicates a good test suite and a low mutation score indicates a bad test suite.
     - Fault Detection: It helps identify weaknesses in the test suite by revealing areas where tests fail to detect changes in the code.
 This feedback enables developers to improve test coverage and strengthen the testing strategy.
     - Quality Assurance: By identifying areas of the code that are not adequately covered by tests, mutation testing helps improve overall software quality and reliability.
 It ensures that potential bugs are detected early in the development process.
 - **Disadvantages**:
-    - Resource Intensive: This was very noticeable during the lab as mutation testing was computationally expensive and extremely time-consuming!
-Generating and running mutations for every line of code requires significant computational resources.
+    - Resource Intensive: Generating and running mutations for every line of code requires significant computational resources.
+This was very noticeable during the lab as mutation testing was computationally expensive and extremely time-consuming!
     - Manual Analysis: Interpreting mutation testing results requires manual effort and expertise.
 We needed to analyze the results and make informed decisions about how to refine the tests.
     - False Positives: Some mutations may not represent real faults in the code but still result in test failures.
-These false positives can lead to wasted time and effort in investigating and addressing non-existent defects.
-This happened to us quite often
+This happened to us quite often, wasting our time.

 # Explain your SELENUIM test case design process
 Our design process to create and execute tests on [`https://www.ebay.com/`](https://www.ebay.com/), was to come up with 8 different functionalities of the application (What a customer/user would do on the site), which were: